ruslantalpa/postgrest-rls-example/README.md

 NOTE!
-While the technique in this repo are still useful, for a better way of doing RLS check out this link https://twitter.com/graphqlapi/status/813655206344921089
+While the techniques in this repo are still useful, for a better way of doing RLS check out this link https://twitter.com/graphqlapi/status/813655206344921089